-To find HIV/STD testing, go to gettested.cdc.gov.
+To find HIV/STD testing, as well as other HIV/STD services, go to the CDC map at: https://gettested.cdc.gov/

 If you still need help in finding free testing, you can send us your zip code and we’ll respond with testing options near you.
 Send messages to m4mInformation@pitt.edu with the word “testing” in the subject line.
 We’ll get back to you usually within 24 hours.